Probate Estate Administration

 - 1 to 5 years after the death of the decedent.

 For instance, UPC §3-803 gives creditors 90 days after notice is given or 1 year after the decedent died, whichever is earlier.

 The executor of the estate publishes a notice in the local county newspaper to alert creditors.
 For instance, UPC §3-801 requires that the notice include the personal representative's appointment and address and information for creditors of the estate that will allow them to present their claims, and that their claims must be presented within 3 months after the date of the first publication of the notice or be forever barred.
 However, the executor must send a specific notice to known creditors.

-The executor is personally liable for the payment of all expenses and the claims of creditors.
-If the executor fails to pay legitimate claims and expenses, then he will have to do so out of his own pocket, unless he can show good cause for the delinquency.
+The executor is personally liable for the payment of all expenses and claims of creditors.
+If the executor fails to pay legitimate claims and expenses, then he must pay out of his own pocket, unless he can show good cause for the delinquency.
 For this reason, executors will not distribute most of the property, except for the family allowance, to beneficiaries until right before the estate is closed.

-With sufficient funds, an executor will generally pay the legitimate claims of creditors.
-Sometimes, the executor or a beneficiary will pay a claim out of their own pocket, but they will usually be able to get reimbursement from the estate.
+With sufficient funds, an executor will pay the legitimate claims of creditors.
+Sometimes, the executor or a beneficiary will pay a claim out of their own pocket, but they will usually get reimbursed from the estate.
 However, if the claim was overpaid, then the reimbursement may be limited to the legitimate amount of the claim and if the claim should not have been paid, then there is no reimbursement.
-For an estate whose value is equal to or less than the claims of creditors, an executor will pay no claims until they are approved by the probate court.
+For an estate whose value is less than the claims of creditors, an executor will pay no claims until they are approved by the probate court.